Featured image of post Sleep slight improvement, difficult to manage, follow up with doctor

 MetricLast 30Last 60Last 90

-The recent trend is the wrong direction: the 30-night window is worse than the 90-night one across almost every row.
-Less total sleep, lower efficiency, more time awake, less deep sleep, and an HRV sliding from the high 20s into the low 20s.
+The recent trend is still the wrong direction: across most rows the 30-night window is worse than the 90-night one.
+Less total sleep, less deep sleep, and an HRV sliding from the mid-20s into the low 20s.
 Falling asleep isn’t my problem—13 minutes is fine.
 Staying asleep is more than an hour awake most nights, after I’ve already drifted off.

 Total sleep per night over the last ~90 days, each night a faint dot with a bold 7-day rolling average hovering near six hours